-Sarcomas are a rare group of cancers that affect any age group and can develop in the connective tissue in any part of the body such as nerves, fat, muscles, blood vessels, fibrous tissue, bones, tendons, deep skin tissues, and cartilage.
-Though there are different types of this condition they usually can be divided into two parts: soft tissue and bone sarcomas (commonly known as bone tumors).
+Sarcomas are uncommon cancers that can affect people of all ages and develop in different types of body tissue like nerves, fat, muscles, blood vessels, fibrous tissue, bones, tendons, deep skin tissues, and cartilage.
+Typically, sarcomas can be divided into two main types: soft tissue sarcomas and bone sarcomas, which are commonly known as bone tumors.

 It has been established that once the diagnosis has been confirmed, the treatment must be multimodal and interdisciplinary.
 This is done after confirming the stage of the neoplasia and must include in the onco-surgical treatment, cosmetic and reconstructive aspects that facilitate the beginning of the Rehabilitation and palliative treatment.